softsideoftech/content/pages/alignment-and-buyin.md

 The "right" way would have been to explore a number of possible solutions with the team.
 And slowly settle on one approach.
 But I was impatient and too attached to my own "expertise".

 So what could I do now?
-How could I help the team without insisting on my way and face likely failure, like I did with the SYMAN team at Workday?
+How could I help the team without insisting on my way and face likely failure, as I did with the SYMAN team at Workday?

 Well, I heard them out.